briansimiyuj/doctor-appointment-app/README.md

         Select Time Display component will be used to display selected time.

-          1. Create a Select Time Picker component and mount it on the Time Picker component
+        1. Create a Select Time Display component that can work with either DatePickerContext or ScheduleAppointmentContext
-          2. Attach showTimePicker function to the input field to show the time picker when clicked
           a.
-If the user hasn't selected a date, display a message to select a date first
+Accept a `useScheduleContext` prop to determine which context to use (default: false)
+          b.
+Get `openTimePicker` from the DatePickerContext
+          c.
+Get time value from the appropriate context based on the `useScheduleContext` prop
+              i.
+If using ScheduleAppointmentContext, try to get `newTime` from it ii.
+If using DatePickerContext or if ScheduleAppointmentContext is not available, get `selectedTime` from DatePickerContext
+          d.
+Handle potential errors if the specified context is not available
+        2. Render a clickable container that displays the selected time or "Select Time" if no time is selected
+        3. Attach the `openTimePicker` function to show the time picker when clicked
+        4. Include a clock icon to visually indicate the time selection functionality

         #### Select Time Picker Header Component